Precision reconstruction of rational CFT from exact fixed point tensor network: FP tensors as eigenstates of topological RG operators

-\textit{FP tensors as eigenstates of topological RG operators} --- While the FP tensor can be understood directly as a CFT correlation function without explicit reference to an associated 3d TQFT, it is an important observation that these FP tensors follows from an exact eigenstate of the topological RG operator in \cite{Chen:2022wvy,Frank1}, and the CFT partition function can be written explicitly also as a {\it strange correlator}.
+While the FP tensor can be understood directly as a CFT correlation function without explicit reference to an associated 3d TQFT, it is an important observation that these FP tensors follows from an exact eigenstate of the topological RG operator \cite{Chen:2022wvy,Vanhove:2018wlb}, and the CFT partition function can be written explicitly as a {\it strange correlator}.